• Home

 Possum Now:

 He responded well to the surgery and is healthy and happy now.
 A very sweet boy.
 The surgery has left him unable to completely close his urine stream.
 He leaks some.
 It's not constant but you never know when he might dribble some urine.
 We have been putting doggy diapers on him when he is inside the house.
 He is neutered and house broken.
 He loves to play and will be a great companion with special needs!
 He will need a new owner with a lot of patience and understanding of his condition.
 We are in the process of solving the issues he is having with our vet.
-He will be adopted to an application approved home.
-He will need to be microchipped before his adoption.
-He is neutered and house-trained.
+Update: We have been able to resolve his issue with our vet, and he is living his best life at the sanctuary.

 Rocco Then: